• flatiron therapist nyc

 Whether you're having a crisis with your spouse or partner or hoping to bolster your relationship, my first order of business is to help you communicate with each other in a productive way.

-Ultimately, we work toward feeling safe enough to speak freely to one another, rewiring the lines of ongoing communication.
+Ultimately, we work toward feeling safe enough to speak freely to one another, rewiring how you communicate on an ongoing basis.

 Limerence